-Held by the Court of Appeal: The “cost plus” principle does not prevent an employer from relying on a legitimate aim of needing to reduce its expenditure, and specifically staff costs, in order to balance its books, for the purpose of a justification defence.
+Held by the Court of Appeal: The tribunal decision was upheld.
+The “cost plus” principle does not prevent an employer from relying on a legitimate aim of needing to reduce its expenditure, and specifically staff costs, in order to balance its books, for the purpose of a justification defence.

 “Cost plus” principle

 The Court of Appeal upheld the “cost plus” principle, but said the label was misleading.
 Quoting from the Woodcock case, the court explained the principle as follows:

 81. …[The principle] “cannot mean more than that the saving or avoidance of costs will not, without more [my emphasis], amount to the achieving of a ‘legitimate aim'”.
 In other words, to take the paradigm case of discriminatory pay, an employer “cannot justify the discriminatory payment to A of less than B simply because it would cost more to pay A the same.

 83. It follows that the essential question is whether the employer’s aim in acting in the way that gives rise to the discriminatory impact can fairly be described as no more than a wish to save costs.
 If so, the defence of justification cannot succeed.
 But, if not, it will be necessary to arrive at a fair characterisation of the employer’s aim taken as a whole and decide whether that aim is legitimate…